fsferrara/blog/source/_posts/working-together-in-a-global-company.md

 That's why I start my day by writing this in my team's chat channel:

-{% img center /images/blog/communicate-your-status-1.png 'status communication example 1' %}
+{% img center /images/blog/communicate-your-status-1.png 'say hello when the day starts' %}

 I write that message independently if I am in the office or working from home.
 In this way, the entire team knows the time when I start to work.

 Another similar example , is the following:

-{% img center /images/blog/communicate-your-status-2.png 'status communication example 2' %}
+{% img center /images/blog/communicate-your-status-2.png 'keep the team posted about your status' %}

 Giving an acknowledge that you read the message and you are working on it has two advantages:
 1. the requester know the message was received,